mayataka/robotoc/README.md

 ```

 ## Usage
-You can link your exectables to `idocp` by writing `CMakeLists.txt` as
+You can link your exectables to `idocp` by writing `CMakeLists.txt`, e.g., as
 ```
 find_package(idocp REQUIRED)